JackHopkins/gitp/README.md

 # GitParts (gitp)

-GitParts is a drop-in replacement for Git which aims to improve the _clarity_ and _consistency_ in your repos.
+GitParts is a drop-in replacement for Git which aims to improve the _clarity_ and _consistency_ of your repos.
-GitParts leverages the power of GPT, an family of advanced language models developed by OpenAI, to autogenerate commit messages and branch names.
+GitParts auto-generates commit messages and branch names by leveraging the power of GPT, a family of advanced language models developed by OpenAI, to autogenerate commit messages and branch names.

 ## Features
-- Autogenerate best-practice commit messages with subject and description based on your staged changes.
-Optionally provide additional context with the --intent flag.
+- Autogenerate detailed and relevant commit messages with subject and description based on your staged changes.
+Optionally prompt additional context with the --intent flag.
 - Autogenerate branch names from your intent and existing branch naming style.
 - Display branch descriptions alongside branch names when listing branches.
-- Full drop-in replacement for Git.
+- *Full drop-in replacement for Git*.

 ## Prerequisites
 - OpenAI API key